Top 10 Online Transcription Jobs in Kenya

 They will provide you with work at your convenience and pay you $0.005/word.

-To apply, create an Appenscribe profile that includes contact information and proof of identification such as a passport copy or driver’s license copy to confirm identity and country of origin.
+To apply, create an Appenscribe profile with contact information and proof of identification, such as a passport or driver’s license copy, to confirm identity and country of origin.
 Appenscribe also requires transcripts to be returned within two hours after accepting them–if not, wage rates may change depending on how many audio minutes remain in the file.

 10. Crowdsurf